 - Secure the sail to the spar ends using short lengths of electrical insulation tape.

-between the 2 upper attachment points - in each case use a single-wrap
+between the two upper attachment points.
+In each case use a Single-Wrap

 with each end tied to the bottom end of a diagonal spar, forming a